ryanjob42/polyhedral_notes/Inria AlphaZ/WSL2 Installation Instructions.md

 sudo apt install openjdk-11-jre libwebkit2gtk-4.0-37
 ```

+Note: if you're working with the CSU AlphaZ version, you will also need to install `openjdk-8-jre`.

 To make sure everything is installed and configured correctly,
 restart the Linux system.
 Simply exit the Linux terminal, then in Windows, run the command below to shut down Linux.